ivan-ravecca/pandora/demos/rock-paper-scissors/README.md

 		- Misc:
 			- Use of **$destroy** to cleanup data once directive/controller not longer used.
 			- Use of **promises**, most of them are single calls.
+			- No use of ES6 to not configure tools for compiling.
+		- Tests:
-		- Tests: I've only focused in a sub set of **e2e tests** to show some examples of testing, basic implementation (didn't split them or use "page" helpers to navigate)
+			- I've only focused in a sub set of **e2e tests** to show some examples of testing, basic implementation (didn't split them or use "page" helpers to navigate) - see at _e2e-tests/scenarios.js_
+			- I've added a few browser.sleep() so you can see it navigating though app